Children and youth

 - Establish and maintain a household routine that is consistent and predictable.
 This will create a sense of stability for everyone in the home, including yourself.

-Creating a connection box is a shared activity between your child or youth and their affected family member.
+Creating a connection box is a shared activity between your child or youth and their affected Family member.

-- Step 1: Find a box
+- Step 1: Find a box.

-- Step 2: Choose items to put in the box together, such as photographs, a favourite item belonging to their family member, or a book they always read together.
+- Step 2: Choose items to put in the box together, such as photographs, a favourite item belonging to their Family member or a book they always read together.

 - Step 3: Decorate the box together.

-Creating the box together will go a long way in making it more meaningful for your child or youth.
+Creating the box together can go a long way in making it more meaningful for your child or youth.
 It is important to be mindful of the energy needed to do this activity and to think through a plan in case it becomes overwhelming.

 It is important for your child to understand that all of their emotions — anger, disappointment, fear — are valid and normal.
 Here are some tips to help you support your child with their emotions: